LOGIN INTERMEDIARIES BORROWERS

 • Acting fast: Prime sites at good prices will naturally attract many buyers.
 With a fast bridging loan, you can act as a cash buyer to secure a faster sale and pip the competition.

-• Renovation projects: Smaller-scale projects that don’t require planning permission can often be completed within a few months using refurbishment bridging.
+• Renovation projects: Smaller-scale projects that don’t require planning permission can be funded with refurbishment bridging.

 • Buying land: Funding a land purchase can be pretty difficult using traditional financing routes.
 Planning bridging can facilitate the purchase of a site with or without planning and partially cover associated pre-construction costs involved in property development.